 UW-Fond du Lac strives to meet the needs of all our students.
-You may direct questions about accessibility services to the Student Affairs Office.
+You may direct questions about accessibility services to the Solution Center.
 Visit the accessibility services page on the UW Colleges administrative website to learn more about accessibility services and policies that apply to all UW Colleges campuses.

 Health & Wellness

 The University provides a range of services to support student health and wellness including alcohol and drug education and mental health services.
 Students who are not already covered through a family member's policy are encourged to sign up for health insurance.

 Although the Ebola virus poses no immediate threat to the general United States population, it is important to be aware of any changes in your health if you have recently traveled to one of the countries where the Ebola outbreak is occurring (currently Guinea, Liberia, Sierra Leone, Nigeria and the Republic of the Congo) and to seek immediate medical care.
 For further information please check the UW Colleges and UW-Extension Health Information page.

 UW-Fond du Lac welcomes adult students.
 At UW-Fond du Lac, we have helped many adults achieve their goals and dreams.
 Whether you seek a new or enhanced career, want to take a course for intellectual enrichment or something in-between, you can do it and we can help.

 The Solution Center provides comprehensive assistance to prospective and current students in the areas of admission, financial aid, advising, orientation, placement testing, disability services, tutoring services and student activities.

 Advisors are available to help students learn about degree options, majors, academic requirements, and the process of transferring.
 Help is also available in assessing career goals, planning a return to school, adjusting to academic life, or other areas of concern relevant to beginning or returning to college.

 Student Handbook & Policies